-At St John’s, we have been thinking carefully about our school vision and the values that we consider to be important in our school and wider school community.
-Each class has taken part in reviewing the school’s values and pupils have decided it is time for a change.
-New values have been chosen and, to help pupils decide which values are most important to them, they considered which values they would like to see in a friend.
+At St John’s, we think carefully about our school vision and the values that we consider to be important in our school and wider school community.
+During 2018-2019 each class took part in reviewing the school’s values and pupils decided it was time for a change.
+New values were chosen and, to help pupils decide which values were most important to them, they considered which values they would like to see in a friend.
 Once all of the new values had been chosen, Year 6 worked hard to create a new vision statement which reflected the new values and the school.
 They worked very hard to do this, considering carefully what they wanted to say about our school and pupils.

 Truthfulness creates friendship,

 Courage creates perseverance,